 CloudMD Makes Mental Health More Accessible with Launch of Spanish Language TAiCBT in the United States

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. (TSXV: DOC, OTCQX: DOCRF, Frankfurt: 6PH) (the “Company” or “CloudMD”), an innovative health services company transforming the delivery of care, is pleased to announce the launch of its Spanish language therapist-assisted internet-based Cognitive Behavioural Therapy (“TAiCBT”) as part of its mental health offering in the United States.
-English and Spanish EAP and TAiCBT are delivered through CloudMD’s mental health brand Harmony Health in the United States.
+VANCOUVER, British Columbia, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. DOCDOCRF6PH)) (the "Company" or "CloudMD"), an innovative health services company transforming the delivery of care, is pleased to announce the launch of its Spanish language therapist-assisted internet-based Cognitive Behavioural Therapy ("TAiCBT") as part of its mental health offering in the United States.
+English and Spanish EAP and TAiCBT are delivered through CloudMD's mental health brand Harmony Health in the United States.
 Spanish TAiCBT is being launched for many longstanding customers and for new clients like Venetian Resorts.

 "A Spanish language option was one of the most requested features we have from our large U.S. employer customers.
 These businesses typically have a large diverse employee base and the requirement for multilingual support is key to successful employee engagement.
 TAiCBT also provides asynchronous support which reduces the need to make an appointment, a key barrier to care especially for shift workers.
 We know being able to meet patients where they are leads to better engagement, better health outcomes and ultimately higher ROI for the employer," said Karen Adams, CEO of CloudMD.
 "One of the upsides we saw when purchasing MindBeacon was the ability to take their established, clinically proven TAiCBT content and launch in the United States in Spanish, a market with over 40 million people who speak Spanish at home.
 This is an example of us executing against our deal rationale and driving business synergies by merging our geographic reach with skills and technologies from acquired companies."